leduvu/Language-Identifier/README.md

 # Language-Identifier
-A trainable Language Identifier, which currently distinguishes 20 different languages
+A trainable Language Identifier, which currently distinguishes 20 different languages.